-GenCamTM GenApi reference implementation
+GenCam GenApi reference implementation

-Available from the EMVA website.
-New versions of Ximilon and BFGTL will always require the latest contemporary release, although a specific Gen Cam^{TM} version is necessary.
+New versions of Ximilon and BFGTL will always require the latest contemporary release, although a specific GenCam version is necessary.
+The correct version of GenCam will be installed by the Ximion installer.

 CLProtocol DLL (Camera Link only)